Why Am I the Scapegoat in My Family?

 • difficulty trusting others

 Children who are repeatedly blamed or rejected often become highly sensitive to emotional danger.
 Many adults continue expecting criticism, conflict, or rejection long after leaving the family environment.
-The body may remain organized around protection even when safer relationships become available.
+The nervous system may remain organized around protection, even when safer relationships become available.

 Hidden Strengths of the Scapegoat